INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 Personal sanctions slapped on Usmanov

-Alisher Usmanov is one of the wealthiest men in Russia having made several fortunes from finance, manufacturing telecoms and metallurgy, but made the largest part of his fortune from a legendary deal where he and his partners bought a 10% stake in tech giant Facebook for just under $1bn in 2009, well ahead of the company’s eventual IPO in May 2012, earning him a multiple return on his investment.
+Alisher Usmanov is one of the wealthiest men in Russia, having made several fortunes from finance, manufacturing telecoms and metallurgy, but having made the largest part of his fortune from a legendary deal where he and his partners bought a 10% stake in tech giant Facebook for just under $1bn in 2009, well ahead of the company’s eventual IPO in May 2012, earning him a multiple return on his investment.

 He has also been accused of being close to Russian President Vladimir Putin and various members of the Kremlin elite.
-He has been accused of using his ownership of the famous Kommersant newspaper to cow the paper’s reporting on the Kremlin’s behalf.
-In one notorious incident Usmanov sacked the magazine’s long standing editor after it ran a story on vote rigging in the controversial September general election won by the ruling United Russia.
+He has been accused of using his ownership of the famous Kommersant newspaper to shackle the paper’s reporting on the Kremlin’s behalf.
+In one notorious incident Usmanov sacked the magazine’s long-standing editor after it ran a story on vote rigging in the controversial September general election won by the ruling United Russia Party.
 Part of the reporting included a picture of spoiled ballots with obscenities scrawled on them.

-Usmanov didn't go into details of his decision to sack the editors, saying only, “These materials border on petty hooliganism,” via a spokesperson.
-However, the sacked editor, a well-known Russian journalist, was soon invited back and continued to work in the newspaper until he died from lungs cancer in 2019.
+Usmanov didn't go into details of his decision to sack the editors, saying only: “These materials border on petty hooliganism,” via a spokesperson.
+However, the sacked editor, a well-known Russian journalist, was soon invited back and continued to work in the newspaper until he died from lung cancer in 2019.

-As a result of these allegations and as part of a wider campaign to sanction Russia’s richest men, Usmanov was personally sanctioned by the UK government at the start of March as well as by the European Union, US, and Switzerland as western governments rushed to freeze Russian oligarchs' assets amid the war in Ukraine.
+As a result of these allegations and as part of a wider campaign to sanction Russia’s richest men, Usmanov was personally sanctioned by the UK government at the start of March as well as by the European Union, US and Switzerland as western governments rushed to freeze Russian oligarchs' assets amid the war in Ukraine.

-While Usmanov has been personally sanctioned, none of his companies have been hit and indeed, the US government explicitly exempted his companies where he controlled more than 50% of the shares – the trigger for sanctions – as they are too important for things like the international metal markets to interfere with.
-Somewhat contradictory to what the EU has concluded, the US Treasury Department was quoted as saying that it was, “concerned about harming” Kommersant as one of Russia’s “most independent remaining publishing companies”.
+While Usmanov has been personally sanctioned, none of his companies have been hit and indeed, the US government explicitly exempted his companies where he controlled more than 50% of the shares – the trigger for sanctions – as they are too important for entities like the international metal markets to interfere with.
+Somewhat contradictory to what the EU has concluded, the US Treasury Department was quoted as saying that it was “concerned about harming” Kommersant as one of Russia’s “most independent remaining publishing companies”.

 Usmanov’s spokesperson denies he has any special relation with Putin and says Usmanov has for several years almost entirely devoted himself to philanthropy and sports, spending little time in Russia because of his duties as the President of the International Fencing Federation.
-Usmanov supports various charities, including one for blind children, and says he has never made any money by using contacts with the state.
+Usmanov supports various charities, including one for blind children, and says he has never made any money through using contacts with the state.

 Usmanov’s legacy scheme